g-jgreen/documentation/content/packages/geofecing.md

 In order to setup grafana for geofencing use case, please follow the steps as described [here](features/grafana)

 # Scenario
+In this package, we will track devices, which send their realtime location to waylay.
+Based on their location, and list of geofences which you can configure, waylay will create IN/OUT events, show them on the dashboard and if necessary send SMS, email etc.

 We shall first  create one resource type, which will link all geofence resources together.
 Geofence resources can be: